miekg/pgo/cmd/pgod/pgod.8.md

 : `https://github.com/miekg/pgo` and `main`, where to clone and pull from.
 If branch is not specified `main` is assumed.

+registry:
+: `user:token`, docker login credentials, this is used to login the registry and pull the containers.
+Note that different credentials for the same user in different services might lead to race conditions (and failed pulls).
+If the user part is not specifiied, the user from the `user` keyword is used.

 ignore
 : `false`, ignore changes to the compose yaml files and *do not* restart containers.